trailofbits/testing-handbook/content/docs/crypto/wycheproof/_index.md

 ## CI Setup

-Wycheproof over time might add new test vectors to existing test files.
-This greatly benefits developers as they only need to write the testing harness once and profit from new test vectors added without the need of any additional work on their side.
+Over time, Wycheproof might add new test vectors to existing test files This greatly benefits developers as they only need to write the testing harness once and profit from new test vectors added without the need for any additional work on their side.
 It is therefore recommended to ensure that the test vectors used inside the testing harness are kept up to date.
 The approach we recommend is to add Wycheproof as a submodule to the github repository.
 In case this is not possible we also provide a simple script which fetches specific test vectors from the Wycheproof repository.

 ### Git Submodule